 - 1. Log in to the JSS with a web browser. - 2.
-In the top-right corner of the page, click Settings . - Click System Settings.
-On a smartphone, this option is in the pop-up menu. - 4.
-Click Apache Tomcat Settings 👛 . - 5.
+In the top-right corner of the page, click Settings 🗱 . - 3.
+Click System Settings.
+On a smartphone or iPod touch, this option is in the pop-up menu. - 4.
+Click Apache Tomcat Settings 🚈 . - 5.
 Click Edit. - 6.
 Select Update the settings for Tomcat's thread pool and click Next. - 7.
-Follow the onscreen instructions to configure the Thread Pool settings. - Restart Tomcat for the changes to take effect.
+Follow the onscreen instructions to configure the Thread Pool settings. - 8.
+Restart Tomcat for the changes to take effect.
 For instructions on how to restart Tomcat, see the following Knowledge Base article: Starting and Stopping Tomcat